dsouths/pharmacy4u/README.md

-I have ensured the nav bar that is consistant & intuitive among all of the pages to ensure continuity on the website.
+I have ensured the nav bar that is consistent & intuitive among all of the pages to ensure continuity on the website.
 I have colored these in contrast to the background to make them stand out.
 I have also employed a hover function that underlines the link & signifies a call to action for the user.

 </p>